-Timeline of Milestones
+Timeline of Visionary Milestones

-Center for BrainHealth is establishedJanuary, 1999
+Center for BrainHealth Is EstablishedJanuary, 1999

 Reprogramming the Human Brain to Health makes its debut with Nobel Prize winners David Hubel and Torsten Wiesel as keynote speakers.
 The symposium, hosted in partnership with UC Berkeley, brings together the most pioneering minds in neuroscience from multiple fields, who present and discuss new discoveries and approaches to enhancing brain repair in humans, bridging the gap between basic brain research and human clinical treatments for the brain.

-Construction begins on BrainHealth’s state-of-the-art research facilityJanuary, 2005
+Construction Begins on BrainHealth’s State-of-the-art Research FacilityJanuary, 2005

 A lifelong vision becomes a reality, establishing the first-ever research facility fully dedicated to the brain and building its health and capacity.
-The Center for BrainHealth® becomes a world leader in the new field of brain health.
+The Center for BrainHealth® becomes a world leader in the groundbreaking new field of brain health.

 Visionary Support Drives ProgressJanuary, 2006

 The late T. Boone Pickens makes his first donation to center and remains the organization's top benefactor to date.
 The following year, the T. Boone Pickens Distinguished University Chair in Clinical Brain Science is established, and the T. Boone Pickens Virtual Learning Center opens in the Center's new building.